 One really nice thing about this Mushroom Soup recipe is how few ingredients are actually called for.
 Why gild the lily with extra unnecessary flavourings when we already have a soup full of beautiful mushroom flavour!

 Vegetable stock – Store-bought stock works fine here, but I really recommend trying this with Homemade Vegetable Stock one of these days!
-Vegetable stock is much easier and less messy to make than meat-based stocks like beef stock, calling for just basic vegetables and flavourings (carrot, celery, onion, garlic, parsley, thyme, bay leaf, peppercorns, coriander seeds);
+Vegetable stock is much easier and less messy to make than meat-based stocks like beef stock and chicken stock, calling for just basic vegetables and flavourings (carrot, celery, onion, garlic, parsley, thyme, bay leaf, peppercorns, coriander seeds);

 Cream, or creme fraiche – This adds a luxuriously velvety mouthfeel to the soup so I really recommend not skipping it.
 If you don’t have either, stir in a knob of butter at the end.